sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

     return true;
 }
 ```
-The name of the function is retrieved from the function declaration.
+The name of the function being annotated is retrieved from the function declaration with the `FunctionDecl::getNameAsString` call.
+The declaration itself is retrieved through the `CallExpr` node with a call to `CallExpr::getCalleeDecl`.

 Unlike other AST nodes, the `CallExpr` node does not provide a way to retrieve the location of the start of the function call.
-We can use `CallExpr::getBeginLoc`, but this does not account for any qualifiers on the function call, such as namespaces or classes (in the case of a call to a static class function).
+We can use `CallExpr::getBeginLoc`, but this does not account for any qualifiers on the function call, such as namespaces or classes (in the case of a call to a static class function), and returns the starting position of the full-qualified function.
+This makes it difficult to insert syntax highlighting annotations as function calls may be arbitrarily qualified.
-However, since we know the name of the function, we can simply tokenize the source range of the `CallExpr` node and annotate the token that contains the name of the function with the `function` annotation.
+However, since we have already retrieved the name of the function above, we can simply tokenize the source range of the `CallExpr` node and annotate the token that contains the name of the function with the `function` annotation.

 ```text added:{17,39,49}
 #include <cstring> // std::strcmp